Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Lesson Nobody Will Learn

-There's a version of Kid Rock's career where he keeps making music, keeps evolving the sound, keeps filling arenas, and also has political opinions.
-Plenty of artists do this.
+There's a version of Kid Rock's career where he keeps making music, keeps evolving, keeps filling arenas, and also has political opinions.
 Springsteen does it.
 Morello does it.
 Beyonce does it.
-You can be political and still sell tickets — if the audience is showing up for the art.
+You can be political and still sell tickets.
+But the audience has to be showing up for the music.

-The problem isn't having political views.
+The problem isn't having views.
 The problem is when the politics becomes the entire product.
-When your concert listing looks more like a rally lineup than a music tour.
+When the concert listing looks more like a rally lineup.
 When the merch table has more flags than albums.
-When the audience isn't sure if they're going to hear “Cowboy” or a speech.
+When people can't tell if they're gonna hear “Cowboy” or a speech.

-That's not a left-wing criticism or a right-wing criticism.
-It's a branding observation.
-When you replace your core product with something else, the people who came for the original product leave.
-And the people who came for the replacement might not be concert-ticket buyers.
+This isn't a left or right thing.
+It's a branding thing.
+You swap your core product for something else, the people who showed up for the original leave.
+And the people who came for the new thing?
+They might cheer at rallies but they're not necessarily buying concert tickets.

 200 tickets isn't a controversy.
 It's a market signal.
 The market is saying: we remember the music, but we don't recognize what this is anymore.